VitoCammarata/YTManager/README.md

 A cross-platform application to easily and robustly download and synchronize your YouTube playlists into local MP3 files.

 YTManager allows you to keep a local copy of your favorite playlists.
 It offers two main features:
-1.  **Download:** Downloads an entire playlist, converting each video into a high-quality MP3 file.
+1.  **Download:** Downloads an entire playlist, converting each video into a high-quality MP3 file and **automatically embedding the video's thumbnail as the cover art (album art)**.
 The process is resilient and can be resumed if interrupted.
 2.  **Update:** Synchronizes an already downloaded folder with its online counterpart.
 It adds new videos, removes deleted ones, and reorders files to match the current playlist order.

 **⚠️ Important Note:** The script works exclusively with **public or unlisted playlists**.
 Private playlists are not supported because the application does not implement a login feature, thus ensuring user privacy by not requiring access to their YouTube account.